artagnon/ibex/README.md

    Gmail's syntax.
 This can be really slow because IMAP SEARCH does not provide a way to LIMIT results.

-The plan is to build a storage backend so that emails received over IMAP are stored.
+The plan is to build a storage backend so mails are retrieved and stored as necessary.

 Existing clients like [sup](http://supmua.org) work with maildir/mbox, but those formats have no way to represent conversations and labels.

 ## Running